 - In addition to campus involvement (below), we regularly participate in activities to benefit the Crawfordsville community.

-- The Monon Bell Game Ball Relay for ALS has raised $12,000 for Lou Gehrig’s Disease over the past two years.
+- The Monon Bell Game Ball Relay for ALS has raised $19,000 for Lou Gehrig’s Disease over the past three years.

 - We're cheaper than living in the dorms, and we have our own kitchen and laundry facilities.